Strategies for Boosting Your Digital Marketing Campaigns

 Once you’ve identified those channels, it makes sense to prioritize the channels with the most impact.

 If you’re a marketer, those trends and interests should inform your content strategy.
-That way, you create personalized and intent-driven content your readers want to engage with
+That way, you create personalized and intent-driven content your readers want to engage with.

 Similarly, this marketing tactic has helped out other brands, too.
 For example, Greta Maiocchi, the head of marketing at OPIT, shared an insightful observation with us:

-Rather than appeal to a global market, they tailored their content to the niche target audience of HR professionals and recruiters in the United Kingdom, which made content much more relevant to them.
+Rather than appeal to a global market, they tailored their content to the niche target audience of HR professionals and recruiters in the United Kingdom, which made the content much more relevant to them.

 According to Travis, that, more than anything, is what led to 3x trial sign-ups.